 Why is an ex-RAAF jet in Indonesian markings?
 Simple really.
 Firstly in 1969, with the gradual retirement of Sabre jets as RAAF pilots converted to Dassault Mirage IIIO supersonic fighter aircraft (commencing in 1964), the Australian government donated 18 refurbished Sabre jets to Malaysia and then in 1973 did likewise for Indonesia, also donating 18 refurbished aircraft (they basically replaced unserviceable MiG-21F-13 fighters after Indonesian-Soviet Union relations soured in the late 1960’s).
-In 1976 Indonesia received 5 more ex-RAAF Sabre jets from Malaysia.
-They received the serial number range F-8601 to F-8623 (later redesignated TS-8601 to TS-8623 with “TS” meaning “Tempur Sergap” i.e “Combat Assault” – information sourced from ADF-Serials) and were operated by the Indonesian Air Force until 1981 with No. 11 Squadron of No. 300 Operational Wing of the National Air Defence Command (ADF-Serials and Wikipedia report them being operated by No. 14 Squadron but information at the TNI-AU museum states No. 11 Squadron).
+In 1976 Indonesia received 5 more ex-RAAF Sabre jets from Malaysia as attrition replacements.
+They received the serial number range F-8601 to F-8623 (later redesignated TS-8601 to TS-8623 with “TS” meaning “Tempur Sergap” i.e “Combat Assault” – information sourced from ADF-Serials) and were operated by the Indonesian Air Force (TNI-AU) No. 14 Squadron until retired in 1981.

-The Indonesian CAC Sabre was also flown by the “Spirit 78” aerobatic display team formed in 1978.
+The Indonesian CAC Sabre was also flown by No. 14 Squadron in the “Spirit 78” aerobatic display team formed in 1978.
 Their aircraft featured a red stripe along the fuselage as per the museum aircraft (TS-8618, formerly RAAF A94-370).

-5 Indonesian CAC Sabre jets crashed during their operational life (A94-352 was returned to Australia and is there today as a flying warbird).
+5 Indonesian CAC Sabre jets crashed during their operational life (A94-352 crashed on take-off from Denpasar, Bali during delivery in February 1973 and was later replaced.
+The aircraft was returned to Australia and is there today as a flying warbird).
 10 of the retired aircraft were purchased by Kermit Weeks in 1989 and shipped to the United States with the intention to sell them for restoration as museum pieces or flying warbirds.
 A number are on display or remain in storage in the United States.
 The remaining aircraft are on display around Indonesia.